resourge/react-search-params/README.md

-# React-search-params
+# @resourge/react-search-params

-`react-search-params` is a simple hook to control current url.
+`@resourge/react-search-params` is a simple hook to control current url.
 Also provides some methods that extend URLSearchParams.

 ## Features